15 Fascinating Facts About Nintendo Every Gamer Should Know

 Is the GameCube Really a Cube?

 Launched in 2001, the console was notable for its compact, colorful design and the top handle, which made it easy to carry.
-This playful branding and unique shape were part of Nintendo’s charm, blending practical design with a fun aesthetic.
+This playful branding and unique use of shape language were part of Nintendo’s charm, blending practical design with a fun aesthetic.

 Did Nintendo Invent the Legendary D-Pad?